 - If approved for transfer credit, forward the approval email from the UIW Registrar's Office to the UIW Center for VA Office with the contact name and fax # of the other school’s VA Office.

 - We will email the student a PDF copy of the approval letter, listing the class(es), term, and your chapter of benefits – students may then deliver or email the letter to the secondary school.

 Students must follow-up with all processes required by the other school’s VA Office.

 4. Are GI Bill benefits taxable?

-- No. Any veterans’ benefits paid under any law administered by the Department of Veterans Affairs (VA) should not be reported as income to the Internal Revenue Service (IRS).
-You will not receive a W-2 from the VA.
+- No. GI Bill benefits paid should not be reported as income to the Internal Revenue Service (IRS), and you will not receive a W-2 from the VA.

 5. What if I receive a failing grade?